-- This actually can be done in chess, once one or more rooks, one or more bishops, and both knights are out of the way.
+- This actually can be done in chess when one or more rooks, one or more bishops, and both knights are out of the way.
 (Why both knights?
 Because in order to get close enough to the queen to take her out - and even then, she has to put you in check first - you have to be something like two over and one up, and she has to be otherwise threatened by your pieces.)

-- Needless to say, if you actually pull this off, it's immensely satisfying, since your opponent is probably then completely demoralized, and you can wipe the board through cheap moves.
+- Needless to say, if you actually pull this off, it's immensely satisfying since your opponent is probably completely demoralized at this point, so you can wipe the board clean through cheap moves.

 - At the battle of Granicus, Alexander the Great came within an inch of losing his life while he led the charge.
 A foe had dazed him and damaged his helmet, and was about to make the second, fatal blow when he was speared by one of Alexander's bodyguards.
 The Persians may have even intentionally targeted him; they had stopped Cyrus II by killing him in battle the same way.